Already cooked chicken.

 Just be patient and let it cool all by itself.
 Go do something else for a while.
-Mine usually takes about 30 minutes to cool off.
+They usually take about 30 minutes or so to cool off.

 Once the pressure gauge has reached zero, carefully remove the pressure regulator or weight.
-I wait another 10 minutes before opening the lid.
+It’s not a bad idea to wait another 10 minutes before opening the lid.

 Now, carefully, unlock the lid and remove it with the lid facing away from your face so you don’t get a face full of steam.
 You’ll thank me for that later.